marcbeep/mnotes/_posts/2022/2022-07-06-consistent.md

 permalink: /consistent
 ---

-I asked my landlord about how he got into property and how I can myself.

-He gave me some profound advice:
+My landlord of all people gave me some profound advice:

 > Don't worry about the money.
 It will come.
 > If you get up every morning and work, it will come.